Ayan7020/Ayan7020/README.md

 ## 🚀 About Me

-🎓 **BSc IT Student** passionate about backend development and transforming logic into scalable systems
+🎓 **BSc IT Graduate** passionate about backend development and transforming logic into scalable systems
 💻 **Backend Developer** focused on clean, maintainable code and robust architectures
 🌱 Currently exploring **Cloud Technologies**, **Microservices**, and **System Design**
 📍 Based in **Kalyan, India**